 This might sound like an obvious point, but it’s an important one: any form of depression can be lightened by social contact.
 So don’t bury your mood: share your feelings with friends and co-workers and let them offer help, advice and support.
 It’s a cliche to say that a problem shared is a problem halved, but it really is true.

 As a freelancer or jobbing creative, you might not want to “show weakness” in front of your client, colleagues or boss, but that’s just going to prove counterproductive in the long run.
 Don’t overdramatise or milk the situation, but explain what’s happening calmly, rationally and keeping everything in perspective.

 Most people will probably be more understanding than you expect.
 And if they’re not, well at least you’ll know they’re unreasonable, and maybe it’s time to consider a change of job, client or so-called friend.

-Different people experience S.A.D differently, and in the most serious cases, antidepressants can be the best solution.
-Obviously this is a matter for your doctor, and it’s not the ideal solution.
-But at the same time it’s worth knowing that many creative people pursue successful, productive careers while on medication, and antidepressants don’t automatically turn you into TV’s Dr Gregory House.
+Different people experience S.A.D differently, and in the most severe cases, antidepressants can be the best solution.
+This is a matter for your doctor, and it’s not the ideal solution.
+But at the same time, it’s worth knowing that many creative people pursue successful, productive careers while on medication, and antidepressants don’t automatically turn you into TV’s Dr Gregory House.

 Finally, I should point out that I have zero medical training (well, beyond watching 14 seasons of ER at least), and if you think you’re experiencing the symptoms of S.A.D, you should discuss this with your GP before taking any action.
 Best of luck, and happy thoughts to you.